Guy Smith: Founder of the Gun Facts Project

 Please.

-Ah, as an example, I use them because they are just anal retentive about collecting hard data on concealed carry permit holders and the crimes that they commit on people who go to the trouble of getting concealed carry permits.
-Almost never cause crimes when I go through the data.
-Ah the number of violent crimes committed by ccw holders in Texas was a mile below the number of violent crimes committed by off duty police officers in Texas.
+As an example, I use them because they are just anal retentive about collecting hard data on concealed carry permit holders and the crimes that they commit on people who go to the trouble of getting concealed carry permits.
+Almost never cause crimes when I go through the data, the number of violent crimes committed by CCW holders in Texas was a mile below the number of violent crimes committed by off duty police officers in Texas.
 So.
 You get an immediate grasp of the situation.
-In fact, the number 1 crime committed by ccw holders and a crime that would get your ticket taken away was inappropriate sexual relationships with a student but that includes within sight of colleges.
-So basically a couple of college professors going to code and they you know got their ccw taken away from them. so from a homicide standpoint. yeah so from a homicide standpoint you know these sensitive places.
+In fact, the number one crime committed by CCW holders, and a crime that would get your ticket taken away was inappropriate sexual relationships with a student but that includes within sight of colleges.
+So basically a couple of college professors going to code and they got their CCW taken away from them.
+So from a homicide standpoint you know these sensitive places.

 01:23:19.54 – Brian David Crane

-And skewed the and skewed the data for everybody else.
+And skewed the data for everybody else.
 Yeah.

 01:24:40.71 – Brian David Crane

 Yeah, fascinating.
-Okay, yeah, well I’ve had you for almost an hour and a half.
-The guy I think we should wrap up is tell me tell me how if people want to , support gun facts.
-What is the way to do so?
-Apolitical.
+Okay.
+Well I’ve had you for almost an hour and a half, Guy.
+I think we should wrap up, tell me how if people want to support Gun Facts, what is the way to do so?
+You’re apolitical.
 Are you looking for donations?
-Are you looking for people to simply link to you join your newsletter What would you like or what would you like the listeners to do for you.
+Are you looking for people to simply link to you?
+Join your newsletter, what would you like or what would you like the listeners to do for you?

 01:27:30.22 – Brian David Crane